MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/policies-communications.md

  <a name="BKMK_PostPurchase"></a>

 ### Post-purchase customer lifecycle communications
  Once a customer has purchased [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)], we send a series of helpful email communications to [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] administrators during the first year.
-These communications direct customers to a number of resources that will assist both administrators and users to successfully adopt and expand their use of [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)].
+These communications direct customers to a number of resources that will assist both administrators and users to successfully adopt and expand their use of [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps .

  You can easily identify these communications by the dark-blue banner.